 Health and Safety Concerns

-If the rental property threatens the tenant's health or safety, the tenant may have a justified reason to break the lease.
+If the property threatens the tenant's health or safety, the tenant may have a justified reason to break the lease early.
 This could include structural problems, inadequate security, or dangerous or unsanitary living conditions.

 Landlord Breaches the Rental Agreement